 Biography

-Polina's collaborators include internationally renowned choreographers Pascal Rioult, Yuri Possokhov, Jonah Bokaer, Morgan McEwen, and Ulyana Bochernikova.
-Polina works closely with the world's leading conductors, such as Osmo Vänskä, Teodor Currentzis, Aziz Shokhakimov, Sarah Hicks, Toshiyuki Shimada, Lawrence Loh, Hannu Lintu and David Hattner.
-Polina's compositions are actively performed by internationally acclaimed soloists such as trombonist R. Douglas Wright, violinist Elena Korzhenevich, and pianist Anton Nel.
+Her collaborators include internationally recognized choreographers Pascal Rioult, Yuri Possokhov, Jonah Bokaer, Morgan McEwen, and Ulyana Bochernikova; conductors such as Osmo Vänskä, Teodor Currentzis, Aziz Shokhakimov, Sarah Hicks, Lawrence Loh, Hannu Lintu, and David Hattner; and soloists including trombonist R. Douglas Wright, violinist Elena Korzhenevich, pianist Anton Nel, and cellist Julie Sevilla-Fraysse.

 With her larger chamber music works, Polina frequently turns to the tragedy of humanity's collective history, in particular, the Holocaust.
 Her work "Haim" is performed annually around the world and has become an important ensemble composition of the second decade of the 21st century.